 Community safety and wellbeing is responsible for car parking income which has dropped significantly from pre Covid levels.
-The 2021/22 budget was anticipating a 15% reduction but due to the prolonged nature of Covid and changing consumer habits, the parking income budget was £271,000 below expectations.
+The 2021/22 budget was anticipating a 15% reduction but due to the prolonged nature of Covid, and changing consumer habits, the parking income budget was £271,000 below expectations.

 The Cultural Services budget continued to support for Tenterden Leisure Centre while a new operator is tendered for.
-Without an operator in place the centre would have to close and therefore the

-Council is underwriting losses at the centre which have occurred due to a continued downturn in visitor/member numbers.
-The support package for 2021/22 was £510,000 and this support will continue into 2022/23.
+Without an operator in place the centre would have to close and therefore the Council is underwriting losses at the centre which have occurred due to continued downturn in visitor/member numbers.
+The support package for 2021/22 was £510,000 and this will continue into 2022/23.

-The Planning service has had continuing difficulties with recruitment due to a national shortage of planners, and the service has needed to engage consultants to support operational workloads, which has added additional costs of £100,000, having utilised salary savings.
-The service also had additional expenditure of £316,000 for defending planning appeals, and fee income was down by £120,000.
+The Planning service has had continuing difficulties with recruitment due to a national shortage of planners, and therefore the service has needed to engage consultants to support operational workloads which has added additional costs of £100,000, having utilised salary savings.
+The service also had additional expenditure of £316,000 for planning appeals, and fee income was down by £120,000.

-Capital Charges and Net interest saw a surplus of £433,000 which was a saving of £1.07m on treasury management activity which is covered in the section below.
-An increase in debt repayment from revenues of £636,000 was also made.
+Capital Charges and Net interest saw a surplus of £433,000 which was a saving of £1.07m on treasury management activity covered in the section below, but also an increase in debt repayment from revenues of £636,000.

-The levies and grants line of the table reflects an additional £1.5m of additional grant funding from Government to support Covid pressures.
+The table also reflects an additional £1.5m of additional grant funding which was received from Government to support Covid pressures.